Skip to content

 Multiple Projects

 Each project gets its own .soma/.
-When you cd between projects and run soma, she loads the identity and memory for that project.
+When you cd between projects and run soma, it loads the identity and memory for that project.
 Different projects, different Somas.

 Same soma CLI, different memories.